nhoizey/pack11ty/src/documentation/collections.md

 For all pages at once, you can decide with the `permalinkFolders` property in [the configuration file](../configuration/) how you want permalinks to behave:

-- to preserve Eleventy's default behavior where every Markdown file becomes a folder and an `index.html` file, set it to`true` (default)
+- set it to`true` to preserve Eleventy's default behavior where every Markdown file becomes a folder and an `index.html` file (default)
-- to generate less folders, set it to `false`
+- set it to `false` to generate less folders

 Examples: